unibo-dtm-se-2324-myplants/report/sections/01-concept/index.md

 ## Market Positioning

 Entering a highly competitive market requires a unique value proposition.
-To differentiate "MyPlant" from other similar apps, I plan to incorporate gamification elements.
+To differentiate "PlantAI" from other similar apps, I plan to incorporate gamification elements.
 This approach will help the app stand out, attract a broader audience, and increase user engagement by making plant care more interactive and enjoyable.

 Although the gamification features are not yet implemented, they form the foundation for a separate future development.
 Detailed plans for gamification will be documented separately.